top of page

 [The Israelites] mingled with the nations and adopted their customs.
 They worshiped their idols, which became a snare to them.
 They sacrificed their sons and their daughters to false gods.
 They shed innocent blood, the blood of their sons and daughters, whom they sacrificed to the idols of Canaan, and the land was desecrated by their blood (Ps.
 106:35–38).

-Most abortion advocates deny that children in the womb are sons or daughters because they reject their personhood.
-This argument values convenience over life.
+Many abortion proponents deny that children in the womb possess full personhood and do not regard them as sons or daughters in the moral sense intended by Scripture.
+Many abortion proponents also appeal to bodily autonomy rather than fetal personhood.
 Yet the psalmist declares, "Children are a heritage from the LORD, offspring a reward from him" (Ps.
 127:3).
-Like the pagans who sacrificed their children to Molek for gain, many treat life as expendable.
+The children sacrificed to Molek were not rejected by God but by those who valued something else more highly.
+Scripture consistently condemns this inversion of values, treating the deliberate destruction of innocent children as one of humanity's greatest moral evils.
 Still, God has never commanded such a sacrifice.
 Even in Abraham's trial with Isaac, God's purpose was to forbid it (Gen. 22:1–19).
 Nor does Scripture allow abortion for disability: "Who gives human beings their mouths?
 Who makes them deaf or mute?
 Who gives them sight or makes them blind?
 Is it not I, the LORD?"
 (Exod.
 4:11).
 To deny life for reasons of convenience is to deny the image of God in the vulnerable.

 Hand holding magnifying glass over Hebrew text on parchment, focusing on the letters.
 Warm lighting creates an introspective mood.